 Primary School Team

 The first taste of competitive hardball cricket for many is the Carlton Primary School Team.
-Junior cricketers who attend Council run primary schools are invited into the team squad and there are a number of fixtures in May & June against local Independent schools.
+Junior cricketers who attend non-cricket-playing primary schools are invited into the team squad and there are a number of fixtures in May & June against local Independent schools.
 Match formats vary and selection for a match is based on availability, ability and the standard of the opposition.
 Match times are generally Friday afternoons or Saturday mornings but can also be midweek during the school day.

 Girls are also encouraged to join the women’s hardball squad when they reach a suitable standard, determined by the Women’s Head Coach.